veraison/docs/demo/psa/prov-verif-e2e/README.md

 3. protoc-gen-go-json version v1.1.0
 4. mockgen version v1.6.0

-* Commands below assume execution in a Bourne-shell.
+* Commands below assume execution in a Bourne-compatible shell.
 Please adjust appropriately in case any other shell is used.

 ## Creation of PSA Endorsements